-Opportunities for staff to engage with development and training around MATS and SEND are actively encouraged (in accordance with guidance from the New Code of Practice 2014).
+Opportunities for staff to engage with professional development around MATS and SEND are actively encouraged (in accordance with guidance from the New Code of Practice 2014).
 All new teaching staff are inducted into Inclusion routines.
 As part each year's cycle of training and development, staff receive training relating to relevant areas of MATS, SEND, EAL, Medical and Welfare needs in pupils to ensure Quality First Teaching and/or Targeted Intervention delivery.
 A wide variety of Inclusion resources, training, and bespoke support are available to staff.
 Staff share their knowledge and skills, such as through the termly in-house Teaching and Learning Digest publication, to continually develop practice.

-In the weekly Inclusion Updates staff are provided with key updates on pupils, with information that is then updated on the SIS and Isams.
-Where relevant, staff are provided with strategies to support pupils' developing needs and signposted to resources.
+In the weekly Inclusion Updates staff are provided with key updates on pupils, with information that is then updated on the centralised documents.
+Where relevant, staff are provided with strategies to support pupils' developing needs and signposted to resources and/or training.

-SECTION 4: PROVISION DELIVERY
+SECTION 4: PROVISION DELIVERY - A Graduated Response